-Absolutely.
-I have seen that too.
-I’m sure estimating like that works…at least part of the time.
+I’m sure winging it works…at least part of the time.
 But you want to be sure your resin is mixed EVERY time you’re making jewelry.
 Otherwise, you can end up with sticky resin.

 Well resin beginner, the best thing you can do is prevent bubbles to begin with.
 That means you need to be careful in mixing.
 You aren’t scrambling an egg, but instead folding some frosting.

-BONUS: Here are my 10 tips for getting bubbles out of resin.
+⭐️ BONUS: Here are my ten tips for getting bubbles out of resin.

 8. The directions on the resin bottle said my resin castings would cure in 24 hours, but they are gooey.
 Do I need to let them sit longer?

 You can, but it may not help.
-If your castings are not solid at the end of the cure time, it is unlikely that giving them more time will help them cure.
+If your castings aren’t solid at the end of the cure time, it is unlikely that giving them more time will help them cure.